 My clever idea was to make up the brownie mix and then sandwich a layer of the mints through the middle.
 I didn’t know if it would work but I thought it was worth a try.
 I already had the other ingredients listed on the brownie mix (eggs and butter)!

 A couple of days later I tried it out and I am pleased to say that I did end up with some deliciously good chocolate mint brownies!
 I was a little disappointed that the white mint fondant was no longer visible in the brownies, but that’s ok.
 I can’t be too picky when the recipe requires very little effort and the resulting brownies are so good!
-You still end up with brownies that have a layer of mint flavour through the middle.
+You still end up with brownies that have a layer of mint flavor through the middle.

-I’m really happy with the amount of mint flavour that these chocolate mint brownies have too.
+I’m really happy with the amount of mint flavor that these chocolate mint brownies have too.
 It’s just the right amount of mint, not overpowering but it is definitely there!
 It’s a great way to make a boxed brownie seem more homemade.

 I used a chocolate chunk brownie mix so you can see chocolate chunks as well as the layer of mints in the middle!
 I’m sure it would work with any boxed brownie mix though!